aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

         </td>
     </tr>
 </table>

-We need procedural map generation, which is [nothing](https://www.redblobgames.com/maps/terrain-from-noise/) new [really](https://github.com/Azercoco/3D-Earth-Like-Planet-Procedural-Generator), but it was new to me when I started writing the code for it, so it's been a fun opportunity to learn something new.

-I've seen plenty of noise based terrain generators but unfortunately couldn't find anything where I could quickly test different parameters and ways to use the noise functions.

 Our requirement for this game is to have at least 3 types of terrain: **Rocks** (block moving), **Grass** (can move freely), and **Water** (slows ants down).
 It's also important to make something that *looks good*, because when games are being played everyone will see the map on a big projector.